Darren Soto: Personal life

-Soto is a singer, songwriter and guitarist for the Orlando folk rock band Orange Creek Riders, which have played various live shows, such as Orlando Fringe Festival, Planned Parenthood’s Rock and Roe Concert, Delandapalooza, along with various political events.
-As part of its "Best Of" series, Orlando Weekly named Orange Creek Riders the "Best Congressional Folk Band."
-He also hosts a radio show and podcast, "Rock and Politics", which combines current political issues with related music.
+Soto is a singer, songwriter and guitarist for the Orlando folk rock band Orange Creek Riders, which has performed at events including the Orlando Fringe Festival, Planned Parenthood's Rock and Roe Concert, Delandapalooza, as well as various political events.
+The Orlando Weekly named Orange Creek Riders the "Best Congressional Folk Band" in its "Best Of" series.
+He also hosts a radio show and podcast, Rock and Politics, which combines discussion of political issues with related music.

-On April 1, 2018, Soto's wife, Amanda Soto, was arrested at Walt Disney World and charged with disorderly intoxication.
-In a statement, Darren Soto said his wife had been in treatment for depression for years and had recently stopped taking medication in accordance with her treatment plan and under her doctor's supervision.
-He added that "she deeply regrets her actions and takes full responsibility for them."

-On March 24, 2025, Soto announced in a Facebook post that he was engaged to Sheyla Asencios.
+On March 24, 2025, Soto announced that he was engaged to Sheyla Asencios.
+The two married on January 24, 2026 in Orlando.
+Soto was previously married to Amanda Betlow from 2013 until their divorce in 2024.